Joecstarr/joe-starr.com/content/slides/Alexander_Polynomail.md

 ## Definition

-A Seifert Surface for an oriented link in $S^3$ is a compact connected oriented surface smoothly embedded in $S^3$ with oriented boundary equal to the link.
+A Seifert surface for an oriented link in $S^3$ is a compact connected oriented surface smoothly embedded in $S^3$ with oriented boundary equal to the link.